pol-ornat/emvariantcalling/README.md

         It also contains the performance evaluating the results of a run in 'performance_full.mat'.
 There is an additional matlab code to import the .csv matrices from python to matlab in a more efficient way (toMatrixFull.m)

-        Finally there is the file 'convert_to_full_instances.m' which generates a matrix grouping each nucleotide and ordering it (as said in the paper) by quality bining.
+        The file 'convert_to_full_instances.m' generates a matrix grouping each nucleotide and ordering it (as said in the paper) by quality bining.

+        Lastly, there is a link to a drive repository, so you can access the results of every simulation.

  - 'GATK' folder: contains the necessary instructions and software to use the GATK algorithm.